 Along with neoplasms, hydropic vacuolation, because of its relationship to environmental contaminants, has been one of the principal lesions monitored in winter flounder throughout the program.
 Figure 3-9 shows an overall reduction in hydropic vacuolation at DIF and OS during the study.
+In 2023, CHV was absent from DIF for the first time in the study, while OS increased marginally.
 ECCB provided a good reference baseline.

 The severity of centrotubular hydropic vacuolation (CHV; Figure 3-10) shows the same general trends downward for DIF and OS approaching the low levels of the ECCB baseline.
+There was a minor increase in CHV severity at OS in 2023.